Mathys-Rituper/PDF-feature-extractor/README.md

 - pdfid: to extract the header and other features from the PDF files
 - networkx: to extract the nodal features from the PDF files

+For the obfuscation_count feature, we focus on 3 specifications :
+- Number of base64 encoded strings
+- Number compression filters
+- Number of hex strings